UMDMSISCapstone/Myma.ai-Rep1/README.md

 # Setting Up the System
 To begin the setup, follow the steps below:
 ## A. Creating the Backend Database
-The backend database is hosted on Azure Cosmos DB. \ Follow these steps to set up a NoSQL database:\
+The backend database is hosted on Azure Cosmos DB. <br> Follow these steps to set up a NoSQL database:
-Refer to the official Azure Cosmos DB documentation (https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/quickstart-portal) for step-by-step guidance. \
+Refer to the official Azure Cosmos DB documentation (https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/quickstart-portal) for step-by-step guidance. <br>
-Configure the database to store hotel data efficiently, ensuring proper indexing for queries related to chatbot operations.\
+Configure the database to store hotel data efficiently, ensuring proper indexing for queries related to chatbot operations.<br>
 ## B. Configuring the Chatbot Application
-Access the application at BookMeBob.\
+Access the application at BookMeBob.<br>
-Use the provided username and password to log in.\
+Use the provided username and password to log in.<br>
-URL for the application: https://app.bookmebob.com\
+URL for the application: https://app.bookmebob.com<br>
-A username and password provided by Myma.AI’s Developpment Team.\
+A username and password provided by Myma.AI’s Developpment Team.<br>
-Populate the knowledge base with hotel-specific data such as:\
+Populate the knowledge base with hotel-specific data such as:<br>
 - Room types and availability
 - Restaurant and spa services
 - Policies (e.g., cancellation, check-in/out times)